HERE'S WHAT YOU NEED TO KNOW ABOUT CAMP

 Are mobile phones permitted so that parents can stay in touch?
 Is there somewhere for them to charge their phones?

-Children can bring and charge their phones but are only allowed access to phones at certain times each day.
-Limited access will be allowed for a quick call or text during the day.
+Children can bring and charge their phones but are only allowed access to phones at certain times each day and during this time, limited access will be allowed for a quick call or text.
 Inside Out Camp take no responsibility for lost or misplaced mobile phones.
 Camp policies will be emailed once the camp is booked.
-There is a socket located beside each bed for charging phones.

 Are the kids supervised the whole time and through the night while on the camp?